Realovka/phonebook/readme.md

 4) to delete user by his id

 Run is through .main() in Main class.
-All information will save in a file.
+All information will save in a file

 ## Create user.
 You need enter fist name, last name, email, role, telephones (optional),